How To Use Herbs: A Beginner’s Guide

 The form you take depends on your personal preferences (are you squeamish about unpleasant tastes, do you have difficulty swallowing capsules) and circumstances (do you have time to brew teas, is it convenient for travel).

-• Teas that support urinary tract health are ideal in certain circumstances because they help to flush the bladder and urinary tract.
+• Teas: Provide immediate, comforting relief.
+For instance, hot Ginger tea quickly warms the body and calms occasional indigestion.
+Teas that support urinary tract health are ideal in certain circumstances because they help to flush the bladder and urinary tract.

 Herbal forms - whole, cut, extract